COME, LET'S SING

 Hubert von Goisern sees "primarily a kind of education of the heart" in singing together, as he explained at a press conference on Thursday.
 Singing together creates trust and ensures "that nobody is left behind, who might not be able to do it quite so well," said von Goisern.
 More so than any instrument, the singing voice "really comes from the centre: even I, although I am often on stage, have to overcome my own inhibitions a little each time.
 It's a kind of fear.
 So you learn to trust your listeners and those playing with you."
 And perhaps even more importantly: you learn to listen.
 "Engaging and feeling the harmony or tension with the others - there's no better place to practise that than in singing with others."
 However, to be able to do that, at school, with family or friends, you need a joint repertoire.

 "Singing brings people together", Hubert von Goisern further explains.
 "On my travels I have met all kinds of different people.
 Singing and playing music together has often produced a common inner connection.
 People tune into each other, they have to open up!
 We Austrians also belong to a culture that has a long history of singing.
 I grew up with the songs and music of my close surroundings.
 I find it really exciting to push into the heart of tradition.
 In this highly technologised, global world, people long for something familiar to create this inner balance.
 But nowadays people barely know any shared songs.
-I see my mission in this campaign as supporting young people in finding the songs they share."
+I see my mission in this campaign as supporting young people in finding the songs they have in common."

 The aim of the project is to find, learn and establish a collective repertoire of songs among the students in order to encourage singing together beyond school, in families and communities.
 Singing should be experienced as something to benefit one's mental and physical wellbeing, as well as being a form of communication and a companion through life.